Skip to main content

 Gitea is the “I just want to host my own GitHub” solution.
 It’s open source, community-driven, and super lightweight.
 You can spin it up in a Docker container in minutes, and suddenly you’ve got your own mini GitHub clone running locally.
 That’s why indie hackers and small teams love it.
 You don’t need a DevOps department to keep it alive.

-The interface feels familiar — repos, issues, pull requests, all the basics are there.
-It doesn’t overwhelm you with enterprise features, and that’s exactly the point.
+The interface feels familiar, repos, issues, pull requests, all the basics are there.
+It doesn't overwhelm you with enterprise features, and that's exactly the point.
 Gitea aims to be small, fast, and simple.
-That makes it great for internal tools, personal projects, or small startup teams who don’t want their workflow locked into a giant cloud provider.
+That makes it great for internal tools, personal projects, or small startup teams who don't want their workflow locked into a giant cloud provider.

 Fedora uses Gitea internally for some of its infrastructure, and lots of small startups rely on it for keeping private code in-house without paying GitHub or GitLab for enterprise licenses.
 The community behind Gitea is also pretty passionate, which means features evolve quickly.
+It's also worth knowing that Forgejo, covered below, is a community-driven fork of Gitea.

 Codeberg: Community Over Corporations